-"What about..." but Sandler couldn't remember any laws about anything except murder and that wouldn't help his case.
+"What about..." but Sandler couldn't remember any laws about 0 ' anything except murder, and that wouldn't help his case.
 Everybody knew who went to prison and who didn't.
 A black killer was a killer; a white killer was unhappy.
 He felt sure most law was about money not color, and said so.
 Cosey answered with a slow wink.
 "Think about that," he said.
 "A Negro can have A one credit, solid collateral and not a hope in hell of a bank loan.
 Think about that."
 Sandler didn't want to.
 His marriage was fresh, his daughter new.
 Vida was all he knew of A one; Dolly was all he needed for hope.
 That was their first of many fishing trips, confidences.
 Eventually Cosey persuaded Sandler to stop cleaning crab at the Cannery.
 With tips, waiting tables at the hotel would put more in his pocket.
-Sandler tried it for a few months but in 1966, with riots all over in any big city you could name, a Cannery boss offered him a supervisory job, hoping the gesture would at wagon. afternoon he saw the man dragged through the street behind a four horse man did slip out one day and Cosey reported it to his father.
-That to see who came out the back door.
+Sandler tried it for a few months but in 1966, with riots all over in any big city you could name, a Cannery boss offered him a supervisory job, hoping the gesture would forestall any restlessness that might infect the all-black labor.
+It worked out.
+Cosey felt easier in a friendship between himself and a foreman than with one of his own waiters.
+But the more Sandler learned about the man, the less he knew.
+At times sympathy conquered disappointment; other times dislike overcame affection.
+Like the time Cosey told him a story, something about how when he was little his father made him play in a neighbor's yard to see who came out the back door.
 Every dawn he was sent to watch.
-A about how when he was little his father made him play in a neighbor's yard dislike overcame affection.
-Like the time Cosey told him a story, something less he knew.
-At times sympathy conquered disappointment; other times one of his own waiters.
-But the more Sandler learned about the man, the Cosey felt easier in a friendship between himself and a foreman than with forestall any restlessness that might infect the all-black labor, It worked out. -20 4Bf "You helped catch a thief, a killer," Sandler said.
+A man did slip out one day and Cosey reported it to his father.
+That afternoon he saw the man dragged through the street behind a four horse wagon.
+"You helped catch a thief, a killer," Sandler said.